 - Swappable – This is one where you have to spend money to make money but it’s worth it.
 If you shop at The Gap or Old Navy, definitely choose one of those cards as you can save even more than I did.
 I chose the $50 BP card because goodness knows we always need gas.
-So I got $5 towards my first purchase, plus $6 from InboxDollars for making the purchase, plus .$50 for using my Amazon card to make the purchase.
+So I got $5 towards my first purchase, plus $6 from InboxDollars for making the purchase, plus .$50 for using credit cards to make the purchase.
 So here I basically got $50 in gas for only $39.50!

 - Discover Card – I like Discover and the rewards on this card are decent, so if you’re in the market for a new credit card, this is definitely worth applying for. $20 for approved users.
-Just make sure you stay Thrifty and only put on there what you can pay off when the bill comes!
+Just make sure you stay thrifty and only put on there what you can pay off when the bill comes!

 - Nielsen Online – $5

 - Spin and Win – at least you get something for failing to qualify for those surveys.
 Won a whole $.60 from this!

 - Paid E-mails – set your preferences so that you don’t get these to your actual e-mail.
 Click through via the site and earn $.02 per click.